 Thrombocytopenia occurs when the bone marrow doesn’t make enough platelets, such as with leukemia or other blood cancers.
-Platelets may also be destroyed by some disease processes.
-The spleen may also cause thrombocytopenia, as this organ stores one-third of the body’s platelets.
-The spleen may hold on to too many platelets.
+Some disease processes may also destroy platelets.
+The spleen may play a role in thrombocytopenia, as this organ stores one-third of the body’s platelets.
+It may become enlarged if too many platelets become trapped, reducing the number of platelets in circulation.

-- Thrombotic thrombocytopenic purpura (TTP) – This is a rare condition characterized by thrombocytopenia, hemolytic anemia, fever (in the absence of infection), neurologic abnormalities, and renal abnormalities.
+- Thrombotic thrombocytopenic purpura (TTP) is a rare condition characterized by thrombocytopenia, hemolytic anemia, fever (in the absence of infection), and neurologic and renal abnormalities.
 This condition causes microthrombi to deposit in the capillaries and arterioles, using up large amounts of platelets.

-- Heparin-induced thrombocytopenia (HIT) – This condition is characterized by the development of thrombocytopenia 2 to 10 days after the initiation of heparin therapy.
+- Heparin-induced thrombocytopenia (HIT) is characterized by the development of thrombocytopenia 2 to 10 days after the initiation of heparin therapy.
 This condition causes platelet destruction and vascular endothelial injury due to an immune response to heparin.

 Other causes of thrombocytopenia may include: